aquasecurity/kube-bench/docs/README.md

 ## Groups

-`groups` is a list of subgroups that test the various kubernetes components that run on the node type specified in the `controls`.
+`groups` is a list of subgroups that test the various Kubernetes components that run on the node type specified in the `controls`.

 For example, one subgroup checks parameters passed to the API server binary, while